 Starting costs are $275 for the first hour if we use the jetting/CCTV equipment, or $99 starting cost if it’s manual labour used and not the equipment.
-Drains block for many reasons and therefore have a few different solutions to clear them.
+Blocked drains can be caused by many reasons and therefore have a few different solutions to clear them.

 Call us as soon as signs of a blocked drain start to appear.
 As a professional Gold Coast plumber we’ll clear the drain and, as a certified ‘Tidy Tradie’, take all the evidence away with us…including the nasty pong!

 These can be caused locally by hair and gunk stuck around plug hole and pipework leading from the sink into the main household drainage system.
 Pop up plugs are the biggest culprit of this problem as they can be tricky to get out to clean.
 The usual scenario to clear a blockage local to a sink/basin is to first plunge to see if this pushes anything within the trap and pipework down into the main drainage system.
 If this doesn’t clear it, the next step is to undo the trap under the sink or basin to see if there are any foreign objects stuck in it.
 If there are, it’s just a matter of emptying is out, cleaning the trap and reinstalling it.
 If when the trap is reinstalled water still isn’t getting away then the blockage is usually not local to the sink or basin and needs to be investigated further.